josephsalmon/HAX712X/Courses/Pandas/tp.md

 pd.options.display.max_rows = 70
 df_titanic[df_titanic['Embarked'] == 'C']
 ```
-Comments: not all passagers from Cherbourg are  Gallic...
+Comments: not all passagers from Cherbourg are Gaulois...

 ```python